gdtyra/gdtyra.github.io/llm_chats.md

 ### Q: Presumably grid power supply never perfectly matches demand, so where does any "extra" energy go?

 Although modern grids may incorporate some energy storage in the form of flywheels, pumped hydroelectric storage, and batteries, in general the system aims to quickly adjust to match demand.
-A mismatch may manifest as additional heat or divergence from the target frequency (e.g. 60 Hz in the U.S.)
+A mismatch may manifest as additional heat or divergence from the target frequency (e.g. 60 Hz in the U.S.), but that is not catastrophic.

 ### Q: Why is "Sino" sometimes used in reference to China?

 The term "sino" derives from the Latin word Sinae, which was the Roman name for China.
 This likely originates from an earlier Greek term, Sinai, which was derived from Sanskrit Cina.
 The term referred to the Qin dynasty.
+The Chinese refer to their country as Zhong Guo, which means "middle kingdom".

 ### Q: What is the relationship between things like Taoism, Buddhism, Confucianism, and Yin-Yang?